StrangeBeeCorp/docs/docs/thehive/user-guides/thehive-flavored-markdown.md

 ## Admonition blocks

 !!! tip "Available since TheHive version 5.5"
-    Available since version 5.5, admonition blocks are used to highlight important information.
+    You can use admonition blocks to highlight important information.

 ### Syntax